ptrckkk/JCtrlZ/README.md

 The _Undoable_ annotation provides a boolean parameter that indicates whether to track set operations which set the a new member variable value to the old one, i. e., no change.
 If you wish to not track setters, which do not set a new value, set this boolean value to _false_.
 The default is _true_, i. e., also track setting the same value.
 For primitive values, this is obvious; for objects it isn't.
-The implementation uses the _hashCode_ function to objects determine if two objects are equal or not.
-Thus, if two objects with distinct memory location (this means "physically" two objects) but the same hashCode are set after each other only the first set would be tracked (in case the annotation's boolean value is set to _false_).
+The implementation uses the _hashCode_ function to determine if two objects are equal or not.
+Thus, if two objects with distinct memory locations (this means "physically" two objects) but the same hashCode are set after each other only the first set would be tracked (in case the annotation's boolean value is set to _false_).